aparnack/MyHackathons/AnalyticsVidhyaHackathons/McKinseyHealthcare/README.md

+This was my second hackathon experience and I secured 22nd rank among 2050+ participants.
+The topper's AUC-ROC score was just 0.002 above mine.

 This was a 24 hour hackathon, started at April 14th, 2018 5pm pacific time.

 The problem was about predicting stroke probability given a few demographic and personal attributes.
 Evaluation metric was AUC-ROC.
 The details are in the notebook.